Founder & Principal

-Marsha D’Angelo is the Principal/Lead Consultant of Apostrophe PR.
+Marsha D’Angelo is the Founder & Principal of Apostrophe.
 She’s passionate about helping clients tell their stories, and building inclusive and respectful places of work and training.

 As a university lecturer, she’s won Canadian and international awards for her engaging and impactful instruction of communications, public relations and business presentations.
 She’s also the former Associate Dean for Kwantlen University's School of Business, a published writer, and an accomplished facilitator and speaker.

 An avid volunteer, Marsha received UNICEF’s Dorothy McKinnon Award for her communications and PR work.
-She currently sits on the Board of Directors of The Children’s Foundation and is the newest member of the Board of the Canadian Public Relations Society where she’ll be heading up their mentorship portfolio.
+She currently sits on the Board of Directors of The Children’s Foundation and is the Director of Mentorship for the Canadian Public Relations

-She holds a Master of Arts Degree from the University of Toronto and is currently pursuing a certificate in Intercultural Communications at the University of British Columbia.
+She holds a Master of Arts Degree from the University of Toronto and is currently pursuing a certificate in Plain Language Studies at Simon Fraser University.

 Senior Communications Consultant

 A passionate educator and professional communicator, Robin facilitates learning in public relations and applied communications courses within the School of Business at Kwantlen Polytechnic University.
 Additionally, Robin works on variety of public relations projects as a consultant.

 She has over 20 years of communications experience over the agency environment, and with notable organizations such as Nature's Path, Vancouver 2010 Winter Olympic Games, BC Lottery Corporation, Coast Capital Savings and Starbucks Coffee.